On some geometric properties of quasi-product production models

-\abstract In this paper we obtain classification results on the quasi-product production functions in terms of the geometry of their associated graph hypersurfaces.
-In particular, we give a complete classification of quasi-product production models whose production hypersurfaces have null Gauss-Kronecker curvature, generalizing in a new setting some recent results concerning basic production models.
-We also classify quasi-product production functions with constant elasticity of production with respect to any factor of production, with proportional marginal rate of substitution and with constant elasticity of substitution property.
-In particular, we obtain several results on the geometry of Spillman-Mitscherlich and transcendental production functions. \\ \\ {\bf Keywords:} quasi-product production function, production hypersurface, mean curvature, Gauss-Kronecker curvature, sectional curvature, constant return to scale, marginal rate of substitution, constant elasticity of substitution.\\ \\ {\bf 2010 Mathematics Subject Classification:} 53A07, 91B02, 91B15.\\ \endabstract
+\abstract In this article we obtain classification results on the quasi-product production functions in terms of the geometry of their associated graph hypersurfaces , generalizing in a new setting some recent results concerning basic production models.
+In particular, we obtain several results on the geometry of Spillman-Mitscherlich and transcendental production functions. \\ \\ {\bf Keywords:} quasi-product production function, constant return to scale, marginal rate of substitution, constant elasticity of substitution, production hypersurface, Gauss-Kronecker curvature.\\ \\ {\bf 2010 Mathematics Subject Classification:} 53A07, 91B02, 91B15.\\ \endabstract